pubnub/ruby/Pubnub Ruby SDK upgrade guide.md

 ### Added parameters
 #### Subscribe
-* `:with_presence` - can be set as true or false, when sets to true client subscribes to presence channels of given channels as well.
+* `:with_presence` - can be set as true or false.
+When sets to true client subscribes to presence channels of given channels as well.

 #### Publish
 * `:replicate` - if message should be replicated to other regions